Patient, Lazy or Busy Gamers Rejoice.

 Worth a Buy?

-At the full price no, however at steam sales or from third-party retailers certainly, the story is great, but under 8 hours for a single run-through, the zombie mode does offer infinite replay with friends, multiplayer is still fun but limited in which modes and maps are played.
+At the full price no, however at steam sales or from third-party retailers certainly, the story is great, but under 8 hours for a single run-through, the zombie mode does offer infinite replay with friends, multiplayer is still fun, but limited in which modes and maps are actually played.